 The rather bizarre behavior of Philippine President Rodrigo Duterte dominated the news in late 2016.
 The former Davao mayor displayed his well-known anti-US feelings while aggressively pursuing his allegedly extrajudicial campaign against Philippine drug trafficking.
 Duterte’s invective ran the gamut from accusations that the US still treated the Philippines as a colony to a vulgar epithet directed at President Obama.
 There were also threats to end all bilateral military exercises and to terminate bilateral defense agreements.
 Philippine officials tried to soften Duterte’s remarks and US officials offered reassurances that the US would remain a reliable defense partner and planned to continue providing military assistance.
 Elsewhere, the US continued to focus attention on maritime security while avoiding direct involvement in the emerging controversy over treatment of the Muslim population in Rakine State, Myanmar.

-Notice: Trying to get property of non-object in /nas/content/live/csiscc/wp-content/themes/connections/autoload/twig/Coauthors.php on line 37
+Notice: Trying to get property 'link' of non-object in /nas/content/live/csiscc/wp-content/themes/connections/autoload/twig/Coauthors.php on line 37

 By Sheldon Simon and